FREQUENTLY ASKED QUESTIONS ABOUT INSULATED METAL PANELS

-The temperature resistance properties of an insulated sandwich panel under elevated temperatures is very important in practice.
+The temperature resistance properties of an insulated sandwich panel under elevated temperatures are very important in practice.
 Furthermore, permanent temperature hikes can lead to dimensional changes, loss of shape and strength, thermal decomposition, etc.

 Therefore, in certain applications, we suggest paying attention to these working temperature limits of the insulated metal panel.